enesygt/cmm-/docs/specification.md

 ### List item

-Para que sean bulleted tienen que empezar con -, +, \*.
-Y para que sea ordenada requiere empezar con numeros del 0-9 seguidos de un '.'.

-Si la continuacion lleva minimo 2 espacios lo que este ahi puede ser otro compoenente.

 For a bulleted list, they have to start with `-`, `+` and `*`.
 And for it to be ordered it need to start with numbers from `1-9` followed by a `.`.

-If the continuation starts with 2 spaces, the next element can be another component.
+If the continuation starts with 2 spaces, the next element can be another list.

 ### List